HerraVp/HerraVp/README.md

 - 🌱 I’m currently learning: More Java to get better at it. (rn Im kinda trash at it)

 ### How to contact me ?
-U can contact me on discord.
+U can contact me on discord and my emai.
 My discord is Vp#0001
+My email is Vp2b2t@gmail.com
 ### Clients for 2b2t and other Minecraft anarchy servers that i use
 - Rusherhack (https://rusherhack.org) Use code Vp for discount when buying !
 - Future  ( https://www.futureclient.net/forum/member.php?action=register&referrer=23773 )  Use that link to get to the forums !